Top-Ten Beloved Books

 By David R. Hawkins

 Power vs. Force is in some ways the most pivotal book that I have read.
-The thesis is that there is a method for knowing the relative truth of any idea, substance, or system, and we can choose to live according to what calibrates most highly.
-This discovery opens a path by which we can become more conscious and we support the awakening of many others.
+The thesis is that there is a method for knowing the degree of truth of any idea, substance, or system, and we can choose to live according to what calibrates most highly.
+This discovery opens a path by which we can become more conscious and support the awakening of many others.
 The book shares a framework for understanding consciousness – the Hawkins Scale of Consciousness – which describes the levels of consciousness that humans tend to express.
 Applying a form of kinesiology to yes-no questions, Dr. Hawkins discovered that many people are capable of calibrating these levels with accuracy.
 Once enough people are using their ability to discern truth and live with greater awareness, the stage is set for a radical reinvention of human society.
 The most significant contribution of Power vs. Force to my life is that it inspired me to discover “Resonance Mapping,” which is the method I use for calibrating truth and consciousness.
-Through calibrating the resonance of nearly every decision, I have cultivated the discipline of choosing only the options that calibrate most highly.
+I have cultivated the discipline of calibrating nearly every decision for truth and the selecting only the options that calibrate most highly.
 The outcome, for me, has been a profound experience of flow and a clear, joyful spiritual unfoldment.
 In my heart I know that this is a possibility for each and every one of us.
 Power vs. Force provides a means by which we can choose higher consciousness and, together, create an enlightened world.